August 9, 2020

 Note the path on the right side of the river.

-The river is fueled by glacial water from snow-capped mountains nearby.
+The river is fed by glacial waters from nearby snow-capped mountains.

-Bala's history is over 1,000 years old, but it is a small settlement counting a few houses.
+Bala's history dates back over 1,000 years, but it is a small settlement with a few houses.

 Stupa